CADLAB-io/CADLAB.io-swarm-stack/README.md

 }
 ```

+TODO: add explanation that lets encrypt works only if server is reachable from the internet
 Below is the list of all object properties with available values:
 - **enabled** - true/false enables HTTPS
 - **vendor** - specifies what certificates to use.
-Possible values are
+Possible values are:
   - *letsencrypt* - CADLAB will automatically generate free Let's Encrypt certificates
   - *self-signed* - CADLAB will generate a custom Certificate Authority and TLS certificates for your domain.
 The Certificate Authority certificate will be placed in the certificates directory of the swarm project.
   - *external* - specifies that external certificates will be used for CADLAB.
 If this option is selected, then you need to place certificates in pem format and corresponding keys in the certificates directory of the swarm project.
 If you install CADLAB as a stand-alone application you need to provide two pairs of certificate/keys for the host name you specified in the `hostname` setting and `git.[hostname]`.
 For example, cadlab.example.com.pem/cadlab.example.com.key and git.cadlab.example.com.pem/git.cadlab.example.com.key.
-- **custom_ca_key** - custom Certificate Authority key.
+- **custom_ca_key** - custom Certificate Authority (CA) key.
 You can specify this property if you want CADLAB to generate self-signed keys using your own Certificate Authority, or if you've chosen `external` in the vendor property and your certificates are signed with a custom CA.
-- **custom_ca_pem** - custom Certificate Authority cert file in pem format.
+- **custom_ca_pem** - custom Certificate Authority (CA) cert file in pem format.
 You can specify this property if you want CADLAB to generate self-signed keys using your own Certificate Authority, or if you've chosen `external` in the vendor property and your certificates are signed with a custom CA.

 #### smtp
 By default CADLAB uses a built-in send-only mail server.
 In order for this mail server to deliver emails successfully you need to add an SPF record as described in the [Add DNS records](#add-dns-records) section.
 If you prefer using your own mail server, you can provide SMTP connection info in this section. `smtp` is an object of the following structure: